 Courses and their descriptions may change, be added, or be deleted without notice through normal academic processes.
-The College reserves the right to withdraw any scheduled course for which there is insufficient registration.
+The College reserves the right to withdraw any scheduled course with insufficient registration.
 Not all courses described in the following pages are offered each year.
 See academic advisors for help with navigating the course schedule.